 A liberal arts degree is often a strength in the work world.
 Employers understand that a liberal arts education emphasizes critical thinking, writing, and presentation skills.
 More specifically, the Women's, Gender, and Sexuality Studies Program at Ohio University gives students:

 Expertise in finding and using information on contemporary social issues

 An understanding of differences of gender, sexuality, race, culture, and social class

 Insight into the connections among different forms of oppression

 A foundation for analyzing inequities and initiating change

 This preparation in critical thinking and social awareness is also excellent background for students pursuing graduate and professional degrees.
 Our students have gone on to earn Masters' and Ph.D.s at Carnegie Mellon, the University of California at Berkeley, The Ohio State University, and the University of Texas at Austin, among others.
-In 2011, one of our undergrads was awarded a Fulbright Fellowship for graduate study in Germany.
+Recently, one of our undergrads was awarded a Fulbright Fellowship for graduate study in Germany.

 We strongly encourage our students to gain career-related experience prior to graduation by pursuing WGSS internship credit.
 And the OU Women's Center is a great resource for finding career-related opportunities (and much more!).